Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 ![The loader in a hex editor](hxd1.png)

 We know from the `QueueUserAPC` call in the Powershell script that the program starts at offset 0.
 Opening this up in Ghidra reveals that the first instruction is a jump to a bootstrapper code starting at offset `0x000099fc`.
-The code starts out by using our good friend the PEB and TEB to resolve some imports, and eventually calls the real entrypoint at offset `0x00009d1c`.
+The code starts out by using our good friends the PEB and TEB to resolve some imports, and eventually calls the real entrypoint at offset `0x00009d1c`.

 ```c
 undefined8 FUN_000099fc(ulonglong param_1)